madsbuvi/MTY_CL/readme.md

   * Returned to a single-executable as AMD driver issues are resolved.
   * The program no longer spits out an error message if it finds a platform with no devices.
   * Issues a more informative error message if opencl throws CL_INVALID_BUFFER_SIZE
+  * In some cases the logfile would show as empty in the gui.
+This was due to glib handling broken encoding in some passwords poorly. "broken" passwords now show up as blank, and must be manually read as shift_jis from log.txt using a proper editor such as notepad++.
+  * Glib would duplicate newlines every time target.txt was saved by the gui, this has been fixed.
 * 0.43
   * Fixed a problem where mty_cl would exit if it found a platform with no devices, instead of ignoring these platforms like it should.
   * Fixed a problem where the latest intel chips would crash instantly.